Chapter 3: Symmetry

 Close up of the Rectangular Shape tool and the Color Picker locations

-Location of the Rectangular Shape tool and Color Picker
+Location of the Rectangle tool and Color Picker

 Pop up Transform dialog box

-Example of how to size the square by using the Control Panel > Transform functions
+Example of adjusting the square’s Width and Height by using the Control bar > Transform functions

-4. While copy and paste are accessible through the Edit menu, we will use the Selection Tool to duplicate and position five copies of the square.
+7. Now we’ll duplicate this square to create a grid of squares.
+While the Copy and Paste commands accessible through the Edit menu can be used to duplicate objects, we will instead use the Selection Tool to duplicate and position five copies of the square.

-Choose the Selection Tool and hold the option key (OPT) and click on the original square, then drag the mouse to the right.
-In Adobe® Creative Cloud®, Smart Guides are active by default.
-Smart Guides help to easily align and center objects with other objects and also the artboard.
-Hold the shift key to keep the movements restricted to a 0, 45, 90, or 180 degree motion (in other words, you’ll position the new square along the same baseline or x-axis to the right of the original square)
+Choose the Selection Tool, then hold down the option key (OPT) on your keyboard and click on the original square, keeping the mouse button pressed down.
+Then drag the mouse to the right.
+In Adobe® Creative Cloud®, Smart Guides are active by default and help to easily align and center objects with other objects or with the Artboard.
+Hold the shift key to keep the movements restricted to a 0, 45, 90, or 180 degree motion (in other words, you’ll position the new square along the same baseline or x-axis to the right of the original square).

 Example of duplicating and moving a square.

-Duplicating and moving a square on a horizontal axis.
+Duplicating and moving a square on a horizontal axis, with Smart Guides providing help with alignment and spacing.

-5. Now that you have two squares that are exactly the same, side by side, select both squares at one time by marqueeing over them (using your Selection Tool click and drag over both of them beginning on the artboard) or by selecting the first square and then holding shift while clicking with the mouse to add the second square to the selection.
+8. Now that you have two squares that are exactly the same, side by side, select both squares at one time by marqueeing over them (using your Selection Tool click and dragging over both of them beginning on an empty area of the artboard outside of the objects you want to select) or by selecting the first square and then holding shift while clicking with the mouse to add the second square to the selection.
 Group the two squares using (Menu bar) Object > Group.

-9. Use the Layer Palette (Window > Layers) to lock the squares on Layer 1.
-Next to the eyeball at the left of Layer 1, click on the square illustrated below.
-A lock icon will appear, indicating that the layer is locked.
+11. Now that you have your squares set up, use the Layers panel (Window > Layers) to lock the squares on Layer 1.
+In the Layers panel, you’ll see an empty square to the right of the eyeball icon in Layer 1.
+Click on that empty square as shown below.
+A lock icon will appear in the square, indicating that the layer is locked.
 Locked layers cannot be modified until they are unlocked.
-This is a protective measure that a designer often takes when part of a project is complete and she doesn’t want to accidentally select or move objects that are already established.
+This is a protective measure that a designer often takes when part of a project is complete and they doesn’t want to accidentally select or move objects that are already established.

-Close up of Layers panel and the Toggle lock icon
+Close up of Layers panel and the Lock toggle icon

-Location of the Toggle Lock on the Layers panel.
+Location of the Lock toggle icon on the Layers panel.

 Location of the Create New Layer icon and function

-11. Create a black circle in the middle of the top left square with the Ellipse Tool.
+13. Create a black circle in the middle of the top left square with the Ellipse Tool.
 The Ellipse Tool might be buried beneath the Rectangle Tool in the Tool Palette, access it by holding a mouse click for a couple of seconds on the Rectangle Tool.
-All of the Shape Tools will be visible.
-Move the mouse over the Ellipse Tool to select it.
+All of the Shape Tools will then be visible in a sub-menu.
+Move the mouse over the Ellipse Tool to select it (or you can press the L key on your keyboard to select the Ellipse tool).
 With this tool, click and drag within the top left square.
 Hold the shift key once you begin dragging the mouse so that the ellipse becomes a perfect circle.
-Remember to change the color fill to black.
+Remember to change the Fill color to black.

 Image of black circle in square 1